dilawar/ncbs/handbook/student_handbook.markdown

 conservation issues.
 Dr. Ajith Kumar and Dr. Jayashree Ratnam serve as Directors of this programme.

+## Course structure
-**Course structure:** The programme consists of three semesters of classroom and field courses and a fourth semester of project work.
+ The programme consists of three semesters of classroom and field courses and a fourth semester of project work.
 Students typically complete 18-20 courses during the first three semesters.
-In general, papers are scheduled as follows: The first semester consists of foundation courses in the biological and ecological sciences, mathematics and statistics.
+In general, papers are scheduled as follows The first semester consists of foundation courses in the biological and ecological sciences, mathematics and statistics.
 It also includes hands-on training in the application of modern tools in conservation such as remote